mongodb/mongodb-enterprise-kubernetes/README.md

     kubectl apply -f samples/mongodb/minimal/replicaset.yaml

-## Ops Manager object (alpha) ##
+## Ops Manager object (Beta) ##

 This section describes how to create the Ops Manager object in Kubernetes.
 Note, that this requires all the CRDs and the Operator application to be installed as described above.

 *Disclaimer: this is an early release of Ops Manager - so it's not recommended to use it in production*

 ### Create Admin Credentials Secret ###

 Before creating the Ops Manager object you need to prepare the information about the admin user which will be created automatically in Ops Manager.
 You can use the following command to do it:

 ```bash
 $ kubectl create secret generic ops-manager-admin-secret  --from-literal=Username="jane.doe@example.com" --from-literal=Password="Passw0rd."  --from-literal=FirstName="Jane" --from-literal=LastName="Doe" -n <namespace>
 ```

 Note, that the secret is needed only during the initialization of the Ops Manager object - you can remove it or clean the password field after the Ops Manager object was created

-### Create Ops Manager object ###
+### Create Ops Manager Object ###

 Use the file `samples/ops-manager/ops-manager.yaml`.
 Edit the fields and create the object in Kubernetes: